videlais/Unofficial-Ink-Cookbook/Chapter3/index.md

 Ink uses the metaphor of threads and sewing to describe projects.
 The total collection of all choices is a project's *weave*.
 Through making *choices*, a user creates a *flow* through the overall *weave*.

-**Note:** This book uses the term *option* for what the user sees and clicks on to interact with in an Ink project. *Choices* are what an author creates; a user interacts with *options*.
+**Note:** This book uses the term *option* for what the user sees and clicks on to interact with in an Inky project. *Choices* are what an author creates; a user interacts with *options*.

 ## Creating a New Project and Weave